✔️Article written by a veterinarian & reviewed by our director Dr. Whittenburg, on Dec 15th 2022. View our Editorial

 A dog barking at night for no reason could simply be doing it out of boredom.
-Dogs need plenty of physical exercises and playtime to feel stimulated, and a lack of that leads to boredom.
+Dogs need plenty of physical exercise and playtime during the day to feel stimulated, and a lack of that leads to boredom.
 When your dog wakes up in the middle of the night, as most senior dogs do, they can simply get bored, which could lead to barking.

 How to diagnose: If your dog is bored, he will chew, dig, pace, excessively lick, and be prone to over-excitement.

 Is it serious: Boredom is an easily solved problem and not something to worry about.

 How to treat: Games like hide and seek and tug-of-war are great ways to relieve your old dog’s boredom.
 You can also get him more puzzle toys, take him for longer walks, and increase his playtime.

 Dogs are much more sensitive to outside smells and noises and might start barking when introduced to unfamiliar stimuli.
 This is also likely to be the case if you recently changed his sleeping environment.

-How to diagnose: Dog barking at night in a new home is likely a result of these environmental changes.
+How to diagnose: Dogs barking at night in a new home is likely a result of these environmental changes.

 Is it serious: Dogs adapt to changes pretty quickly, so this situation is nothing to worry about.

 How to treat: Make sure your dog’s sleeping space is suited to his needs and give him time to acclimatize to any unfamiliar sounds and smells.